Hypocalcemia – Diagnosis, Symptoms, and Treatment

-Hypoparathyroidism may be caused by removal of the parathyroid glands, which often occurs during thyroid, parathyroid, or radical neck surgery.
+Hypoparathyroidism may be caused by removing the parathyroid glands, which often occurs during thyroid, parathyroid, or radical neck surgery.
 Some patients develop hypoparathyroidism from autoimmune destruction of the parathyroid glands.
-Certain medications are also associated with hypocalcemia including:
+Certain medications are also associated with hypocalcemia, including:

 - Inhibitors of bone resorption